Blog

 Ryan Johnson

 Ryan Johnson is the Vice President of Operations at Escalon, bringing extensive expertise in finance and operations within the startup ecosystem.
-He excels at developing efficient processes and strategic partnerships that empower businesses to focus on their core objectives.
+A true operator, Ryan has spent time in business development while also acting as a controller, CFO, and COO.
+He excels at developing new solutions, efficient processes, and strategic partnerships that empower businesses to focus on their core objectives.
 Known for his operational leadership and commitment to client success, Ryan leverages his experience to drive growth and enhance operational efficiency across the organization.